9 min read

 As you identify the triggers that keep you from being your best self, you can start taking steps toward a more indistractable life.

-Seek to Be Indistractable
+Seek to be Indistractable

 You don’t have to be a slave to your distractions.
 Instead, you can master how to be more productive with your time.